-Tarleton Southwest Metroplex has a diverse student population comprised mostly of working adults seeking baccalaureate completion degrees or masters’ degrees.
+Tarleton-Fort Worth has a diverse student population comprised mostly of working adults seeking bachelor completion degrees or masters’ degrees.
+Students may choose courses face-to-face, blended or online.
 Classes are offered in the evenings, days and weekends to accommodate both part-time and full-time schedules.